SHolota/docker-grafana2-graphite/README.md

 Once your container is running all you need to do is open your browser pointing to the host/port you just published.
 user: admin
-pass: admin (You can chanche passwor in web interface) Then when starting your Grafana container, you must Adding the data source to Grafana (http://docs.grafana.org/datasources/graphite/)
+pass: admin (You can chanche passwor in web interface) Then you must add the data source to Grafana http://docs.grafana.org/datasources/graphite/